sanamcha/Projects-Breaking-News-App/README.md

 What features make your site more than CRUD?
 Do you have any stretch goals?

 Adding with signup/login/logout features with adding comments, like and share button for news content.

+What will be the user flow looks like?

+-Landing Page
+  -Top News story/search news
+  -Register
+  -Login
+    -Views News with different catogories/search news
+    -Post new News/delete post
+    -Comments on different News/delete comments